Mortgage Recast vs. Refinance: Which is Best?

 What’s the difference between recasting and refinancing your home loan?
-A quick definition might help.
+Let’s compare and contrast.

-Recasting happens when you pay down a substantial amount of your loan balance (sometimes with a large lump-sum, and sometimes with regular extra payments) and you change your existing loan.
-Your lender will re-calculate your monthly payments based on a new, lower loan balance.
-Because your loan balance is smaller, you’ll pay less in interest over the remaining life of your loan.
-You’ll also enjoy increased cash flow as a result of your lower monthly payment.
+Recasting happens when you change your existing loan after prepaying a substantial amount of your loan balance.
+For example, you might make a sizeable lump-sum payment, or you may have added extra to your monthly mortgage payments—putting you well ahead of schedule on your debt repayment.
+Your lender can recalculate your monthly payments based on your low loan balance, resulting in a lower required monthly payment.
+Because your loan balance is smaller, you’ll also pay less in interest over the remaining life of your loan.

-Refinancing happens when you get a brand new loan and use it to pay off your existing loan.
-To be precise, your new lender makes a payment directly to your old lender, and you start making payments to your new lender.
-Your loan will (hopefully) be smaller than it was when you originally borrowed, so you should have a lower monthly payment.
+Refinancing happens when you apply for a new loan and use it to replace an existing mortgage.
+Your new lender makes a payment directly to your old lender, and you pay your new lender going forward.
+Your loan should be smaller than it was when you originally borrowed, so you enjoy a lower monthly payment.

-In addition, it probably only makes sense to refinance if you’re getting a lower interest rate, so you might spend less on interest (but you could end up spending more).
+In most cases, it only makes sense to refinance if you’re getting a lower interest rate, so you could spend less on interest (but you might end up spending more—see below).

 Pros and Cons of Recasting

 The main advantage of recasting is simplicity.
-Your lender probably has a program that allows you to recast fairly painlessly.
+Your lender probably has a program that makes recasting easier than applying for a new loan.

-When you recast a loan, the interest rate does not change (but it might change if you refinance).
-There are several inputs used to calculate your monthly payment: the number of payments remaining, the loan balance, and the interest rate.
-When you recast, your lender only changes your loan balance.
+Interest rate and payment: When you recast a loan, the interest rate does not change (but it usually changes when you refinance).
+Several inputs determine your monthly payment: The number of payments remaining, the loan balance, and the interest rate.
+But when you recast, your lender only changes your loan balance.

 Pros and Cons of Refinancing

-However, a brand new loan could end up costing a lot more than a recast.
-For starters, you’ll have to pay closing costs (such as appraisal fees, origination fees, and so on).
-But the real cost might be the increased interest you pay.
-If you stretch out your loan over a long period of time – by getting another 30 year loan after you’ve been paying down your existing loan for the last 15 years—you’ll start from scratch.
+- A more significant cost might be the extra interest you pay.
+If you stretch out your loan over a long period of time—getting another 30-year loan after paying down your existing loan for several years—you have to start from scratch.
 With most loans, you pay more interest in the early years, and you pay down most of the principal in later years.
-A new long-term loan will put you back in those early years.
+A new long-term loan will put you back in those early, interest-heavy years.

-To see an example of how you’ll pay principal and interest, run some numbers with a loan amortization calculator.
+To see an example of how you pay principal and interest, run some numbers with a loan amortization calculator.

 If you really want to save money, the best choice might be to pass on recasting and refinancing.
 Instead, prepay your mortgage (whether in a lump-sum or over time), and keep making the large required payments as well.

-If you recast, you’ll have the ability to make smaller payments, which might feel nice, but you won’t pay off your loan any faster.
-If you refinance, you might actually pay off your loan later than you were going to, and that only puts off the inevitable.
+If you recast, you gain the ability to make smaller payments, which might feel nice—but you don’t pay off debt any faster.
+If you refinance, you might actually pay off your loan later than you were going to originally, and you keep paying interest along the way.
 But if you prepay and continue making the original monthly payment, you’ll save money on interest and pay off your mortgage early.